sedol1339/files/papers.md

     - For each target dataset, we choose the centroid of all models excluding ones finetuned on this dataset, and use this point as initialization for fine-tuning on the target dataset, using BitFit method.
 This results in a better performing model than starting from a pretrained model in 9 cases, performs on par in 2 cases, and underperforming in 1 case.
 In a few-shot scenario limiting the training examples to 1K, this effect is even stronger.
     - IMO, this is also very similar to DiWA ("Diverse Weight Averaging for Out-of-Distribution Generalization").
     - IMO, the another dimension should be the number of training data, what is not covered here.
 The models trained on 1) small data, 2) large data, 3) infinite data should have different properties.

+Lv, K., Yang, Y., Liu, T., Gao, Q., Guo, Q., & Qiu, X. (2023).
+Full Parameter Fine-tuning for Large Language Models with Limited Resources. arXiv, 2306.09782.
+Retrieved from https://arxiv.org/abs/2306.09782v2

+    - Can we use SGD (less memory consuming) instead of Adam to optimize LLMs?
+How to further reduce memory usage?
+    - Prior works often discuss three challenges of SGD: 1) large curvature loss surface, 2) local optimum, and 3) saddle points.
+However, there are empirical results and theoretical analyses supporting that the parameter space of large LMs is quite smooth.
+Also, a local optimum is often a good enough solution for fine-tuning, because we do not want to push the model to a global optimum, which may be far away from pre-trained weights.
+Also we argue that the initial point of LLMs should be in a valley, not a saddle point.
+We show theoretically that utilizing SGD optimizer over a smooth loss surface could imply a larger batch size.
+A larger batch size indicates stronger training stability, so we believe that finetuning process of LLMs with the SGD optimizer is stable.
+This also explains why SGD failed on small models but worked for large models.
+    - We propose a new optimizer, LOw-Memory Optimization (LOMO), which fuses the gradient computation and the parameter update in one step (fig. 1).
+The key idea is to update the parameter immediately when its gradient is computed so that we do not store gradient tensor in memory.
+The parameter update process is still equivalent to SGD.
+    - LOMO optimizer leads to a substantial reduction in memory footprint from 102.20GB to 14.58GB, when compared to the AdamW optimizer, and from 51.99GB to 14.58GB, when compared to SGD, when training the LLaMA-7B model.
+    - The training of a 7B model with 512×8 tokens in one batch demands a substantial amount of memory for activations.
+LOMO is compatible with activation checkpointing: the memory footprint can be reduced from 45.61GB to 1.79GB.
+    - Our approach cannot directly compute the gradient norm because we update parameters along with the backpropagation.
+Instead, we propose to clipp gradient tensors by its values rather than the norm.
+The main concern of clipping by values is that truncating some gradient elements could change the direction of the gradient tensor.
+We show that clipping by values performs well for medium and small LRs (less than 1e-3).
+    - If we still want to clip by gradient norm, then we may perform an additional pass to compute and accumulate each parameter’s gradient norm.
+The memory usage leaves unchanged but sacrifices the speed.
+    - To mitigate the degradation in precision in mixed-precision training, we utilize dynamic loss scaling and transition certain computations to full precision.
+This is crucial in preventing underflows during FP16 training, magnifying the loss with a specific factor prior to the backward pass and diminishing the gradients by the same factor.
+LOMO dynamically adjusts this scaling factor.
+    - LOMO generally outperforms LoRA in most experiments.
+However, in some cases, LOMO performs worse than LoRA.
+One possible reason is the relatively small training set we use, which may not be sufficient for full-parameter fine-tuning of large models.
+Actually, these two methods are not conflicting or mutually exclusive.
+We find that LOMO consistently enhances the performance of LoRA on subset of the SuperGLUE benchmark.

+Lv, K., Yan, H., Guo, Q., Lv, H., & Qiu, X. (2023).
+AdaLomo: Low-memory Optimization with Adaptive Learning Rate. arXiv, 2310.10195.
+Retrieved from https://arxiv.org/abs/2310.10195v3

+    - While the recently proposed LOMO reduces memory footprint, it is sensitive to hyper-parameters and fails to match AdamW in fine-tuning LLMs.
+    - We found that, compared to momentum, the adaptive LR is more critical for bridging the gap.
+Through experiments we found that second-order moment estimation has a significantly greater impact on convergence than the first-order moment estimation (fig. 1, when "variance" is the second-order moment).
+It is particularly effective for handling sparse data, allowing parameters that are infrequently updated to receive larger update steps.
+So, we decided to incorporate a second-order moment estimation and discard the first-order moment.
+Furthermore, the second-order moment in the optimizer’s state has been proven to be decomposable or compressible to reduce memory usage (in Adafactor optimizer).
+    - We introduce AdaLomo: the low-memory optimization with adaptive LR, that achieves results on par with AdamW.
+For memory efficiency, we applied non-negative matrix factorization to the second-order moment, inspired by Adafactor.
+    - We use a grouped gradient normalization instead of global gradient normalization, which nearly doubles the training speed of AdaLomo (since it no more requires two backward passes) while maintaining its performance.

 Pecher, B., Srba, I., & Bielikova, M. (2023).
 On the Effects of Randomness on Stability of Learning with Limited Labelled Data: A Systematic Literature Review. arXiv, 2312.01082.
 Retrieved from https://arxiv.org/abs/2312.01082v1